VS1245/HATE-DETECTOR-H2H/README.md

 The project uses the Jigsaw Toxic Comment Classification Challenge dataset from Kaggle.
 The dataset contains comments from Wikipedia discussions, along with labels for various types of toxicity.

 ## Model Performance
-The model achieved an accuracy of 93.75% and a precision of 50% on the test dataset.
+### Model 1 (code.py)
+Accuracy: 93.75%
+Precision: 50%

+### Model 2 (codev2.py)
+Accuracy: 98.95%
+Precision: 75%

 The accuracy and precision can be further improved by adjusting the layers in the model architecture.

 ## Contents
 The repo contains 2 files 'code.ipynb' which conatins the code and 'output.txt' contains the some outputs.